584 Policy: Student Medication

 The school nurse or other designated person must assess the student’s knowledge and skills to safely possess and use an asthma inhaler in a school setting and enter into the student’s school health record a plan to implement safe possession and use of asthma inhalers;

-b. that are used in connection with athletics or extracurricular activities; or
+b. used in connection with athletics or extracurricular activities; or

-7. A student in grade 9 or above may possess and use nonprescription pain relief in a manner consistent with the labeling, if the school district has received written authorization from the student’s parent/guardian permitting the student to self-administer the medication.
+7. A student in grade 9 or above may possess and use nonprescription pain relief in a manner consistent with the labeling, if the District has received written authorization from the student’s parent/guardian permitting the student to self-administer the medication.
 The parent/guardian must submit written authorization for the student to self-administer the medication each school year.
-The school district may revoke a student’s privilege to possess and use nonprescription pain relievers if the school district determines that the student is abusing the privilege.
+The District may revoke a student’s privilege to possess and use nonprescription pain relievers if the District determines that the student is abusing the privilege.
 At no time will any student be permitted to share medication or give any medication to any other student.
 This provision does not apply to the possession or use of any drug or product containing ephedrine or pseudoephedrine as its sole active ingredient or as one of its active ingredients.

 8. At the start of each school year or at the time a student enrolls in school, whichever is first, a student’s parent/guardian, school staff, including those responsible for student health care, and the prescribing medical professional must develop and implement an individualized written health plan for a student who is prescribed epinephrine auto-injectors that enables the student to: